Impression And Mouth Preparation

 Impression And Mouth Preparation Buccal Frenum.

-Buccal vestibule:
+Buccal Vestibule:

 • Extends from buccal frenum to retromolar region

-• Bound by alveolar ridge & buccinator
+• Bound by alveolar ridge and buccinator

 • Influenced by masseter